TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 Application Server can fetch information stored in the Identity Server.
 For example, it may be fetch end devices, in order to add their location as metadata to forwarded upstream messages.
 This information can be cached locally to improve performance:

+- `as.fetcher.timeout`: Timeout of the end device retrieval operation
 - `as.fetcher.cache.enable`: Set to `true` to enable end device caching
 - `as.fetcher.cache.size`: Number of cache entries.
 In case the cache is full, the Least Frequently Used entry will be evicted.
 Set to `0` to disable.
 - `as.fetcher.cache.ttl`: TTL for cache entries
 - `as.fetcher.circuit-breaker.enable`: Enable circuit breaker behavior on burst errors
 - `as.fetcher.circuit-breaker.threshold`: Number of failed fetching attempts after which the circuit breaker opens
+- `as.fetcher.circuit-breaker.timeout`: Timeout after which the circuit breaker closes

 ## Formatter Options